chingu-voyages/moonshot-chingu-quiz/CONTRIBUTING.md

 * [Commit Messages](#commit-messages)

 ## Process
+### Initial Setup
+1. Fork the repository

-1. Clone this repository
+2. Clone your forked repository onto your local machine
+3. inside your CLI (Command Line Interface), move into your working directory
+4. run `npm i` inside the root, client *and* server folder to install all dependencies needed for this project
+5. inside the client folder, run `npm run dev` to start the development server

+### How to Contribute
-2. Create a branch for your feature (see [below](#feature-branch-example) for an example)
+1. Create a branch for your feature (see [below](#feature-branch-example) for an example)
-3. Add your code
+2. Add your code
-4. Create a Pull Request
+3. Create a Pull Request

 ## Git Branches